Warner-Bell/audio-transcription-build/README.md

-Here's the updated README with the additional details about the HTML output and the `STACK_NAME` variable configuration.

----

 # 🎧 AWS Audio Transcription Automation with CloudFormation

 Welcome to the **AWS Audio Transcription Automation** project!
 This CloudFormation stack automates transcription of audio files (MP4, MP3, and WAV) using **Amazon Transcribe**.
 Easily upload your audio files to S3, trigger transcription jobs, and store results in an output S3 bucket — all automated! 🎉